jizefeng0810/SDA-OD/README.md

 ## Evaluation
 Our proposed method is evaluated in two domain shift scenarios based on the driving datasets.
 ### Clear-to-Haze Adaptation Scenario
-You can download the [checkpoint]() and do prediction or evaluation.
 ```
 python test.py ctdet --exp_id checkout --source_dataset foggy_cityscapes --not_prefetch_test --load_model ./save.pth
 ```